Medication Assisted Treatment

 Treatment Availability Database

-DBHIDS is launching the Treatment Availability Database to inform providers and the community of available treatment capacity.
-The Treatment Availability Database will be expanded to include available community MAT program capacity in 2019.
+DBHIDS launched the Treatment Availability Database to inform providers and the community of available treatment capacity.
+The Treatment Availability Database includes bed based availability and a list of community MAT programs.
 Published availability is for informational purposes only, and is not inclusive of all providers, programs, or levels of care within the network.
 Although this information is updated regularly, it is NOT real-time information.
 If you or someone you know are in need of Substance Use Disorder treatment, please call 1-888-545-2600 and read our Accessing Treatment information sheet.

 MAT Treatment Locations in Philadelphia